Black Darter Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 Average Size & Lifespan

 Adult black darter tetras reach a maximum size of about 1.5 inches (4 cm) in total length.
 They’re a small species, but their elongated fins (on males) make them appear somewhat larger than they actually are.
 Don’t let the compact size fool you, though.
-These fish have big personalities and need more space than you might expect due to their territorial behavior.
+These fish have big personalities and need more space than you will expect due to their territorial behavior.

 Care Guide